villez/rbcal/README.md

 such as handling Julian calendars, etc. However, has a few additional features:

- * displaying a month range (currently only within the same year)
+ * displaying an arbitrary month range that may go across different years
  * always show week numbers to the left
  * use ANSI colors to highlight the current date, public holidays, and other "notable" dates, like daylight saving time changes